chrisLoPresti/Button-Coding-Challenge/README.md

 Examples of valid input:

-*Note the challange description clearly states the input should be space deliminated as follows*
+*Note the challenge description clearly states the input should be space deliminated as follows*

 "+ 3 - 4 5"<br />
 "+ 4 5"<br />